Office of Undergraduate Curriculum, Policy + Records

 Foruth Year | MIL-G 401 (3 cr.)
 Fall Only MIL-G 402 (3 cr.)
 Spring Only | AERO-A 401 (3 cr. lecture) and A 151 (1 cr. lab) Fall Only AERO-A 402 (3 cr. lecture) and A 152 (1 cr. lab) Spring Only |

 The Wells Scholars Program is a prestigious, merit-based scholarship program at Indiana University.
-Students who participate in the program will be pre-enrolled in a dedicated section of HON-H 234: Literature of Time and Place for the Fall 2022 semester (section 11938 with Professor Irmscher).
-If a student received the Wells Scholarship and is not enrolled in HON-H 234, they should either enroll in section 11938 of HON-H 234, or hold space in their schedule for that course while they communicate with the Wells Scholars Program.
-These students will take a second required course in Spring 2023, although the course number and title have not yet been determined.
+Students who participate in the program will be pre-enrolled in a dedicated section of HON-H 234: Literature of Time and Place for the Fall semester.
+It is class number 9508 for Fall 2025.
+If a student received the Wells Scholarship and is not enrolled in HON-H 234, they should hold space in their schedule for that course while they communicate with the Wells Scholars Program.
+These students will take a second required course in Spring, although the course number and title have not yet been determined.

 Office of Undergraduate Curriculum, Policy + Records